Do you have a confined space rescue plan?

 Relying on Fire Departments for Confined Space Rescue Plans

-You might think you can rely on first responders like the local fire department for confined space rescue.
-It’s a good instinct to think of these emergency services, but the facts are that these services often don’t come in time to make an effective confined space rescue.
+You might think you can rely on first responders, such as the local fire department, for confined space rescue.
+It’s a good instinct to think of these emergency services, but the facts are that they often don’t arrive in time to make an effective confined space rescue.

-You might be required to complete a confined space rescue plan to meet OSHA guidelines for your project.
-In this case, you should keep in mind that OSHA requires a rescue service that can respond in a timely manner.
+You may be required to complete a confined space rescue plan to comply with OSHA guidelines for your project.
+In this case, keep in mind that OSHA requires a rescue service that can respond promptly.

-As you’ll read in the next section, timing is extremely important when it comes to confined spaces.
+As you’ll read in the next section, timing is extremely important in confined spaces.
 If your local fire department can’t respond in a crucial window of time, you won’t be adequately meeting the OSHA requirements.
 And more importantly, you could be putting people in unnecessary danger.

 The Timing of Rescue